 The PR is a valuable project management practice used by mature high-performance organizations to achieve the following benefits:

 • Provide project corrections versus rescues

 • Reduced change requests

 • Provide lessons learned in a project versus post project

 The Project Review is an invaluable practice and investment that will improve your project success rate and provide a high return on your investment.
 Experience dictates that a small investment of a regular project review delivers significant cost savings that return manyfold that investment.
 In addition to the ROI, clients also greatly reduce the likelihood of a failed project and the business impact of a failed project.

-Mr. Pat McGowan of ICOM is a Senior Management Consultant affiliated with IT Architects in Calgary, Alberta, specializing in Program and Project Management for Information Technology solution delivery.
+Mr. Pat McGowan is a Senior Management Consultant affiliated with IT Architects in Calgary, Alberta, specializing in Program and Project Management for Information Technology solution delivery.
 Pat has industry experience with Utilities, Telecommunications, Oil & Gas, Finance, Government, Transportation, and Manufacturing.
 He has held management positions and consulted with DMR, IBM, TELUS, Bell Canada, and The Government of Alberta.
 Pat also has expertise and experience in SCADA, Contact Centre Telephony, IT Infrastructure, Outsourcing and Vendor Management.